 Name writing practice

 In the classroom, I always had a name writing center.
-This literacy center was always a hit for my preschoolers because they were able to write their name in various, fun ways.
+This literacy center was always a hit for my preschoolers because they were able to write their name in different ways.

 At home with my little one, I also incorporate name writing into our daily schedule.